relu/kubernetes-workshop/README.md

 **Note**: These applications are in the `apps/` directory of this repository.
 Feel free to explore the code and build your own images.

+**What the applications display**:
+When you access these applications, they show:
+- **Version**: The runtime version (Ruby/Python/Go version)
+- **Request Path**: The current URL path being accessed
+- **Hostname**: The pod's hostname (which is the pod name in Kubernetes)
+- **Request Count**: A counter that increments with each request to that specific pod

+You can customize the subtitle text by setting the `SUBTITLE` environment variable (defaults to "Kubernetes Workshop Example Application").

 #### Create your first pod

 ```bash